opendatahub-io/mcp-server-operator/README.md

 ### Installation

-Before doing any of these steps, ensure that you are logged into your cluster if using one.
+Before doing any of these steps, ensure that you are logged into your cluster if using one:
 ```
 oc login --token=<your user token> --server=<your openshift cluster server>
 ```

-After logging into your cluster, clone the repository and then swap to the mcp-server-operator folder.
+After logging into your cluster, clone the repository and then swap to the mcp-server-operator folder:
 ```
 git clone https://github.com/opendatahub-io/mcp-server-operator.git
 ```
 ```
 cd mcp-server-operator
 ```

 Next, set the environment variables:
 ```
 export IMG=<your-registry>/<username>/mcp-server-operator:<tag>
 ```

-Afterward, build the image.
+Afterward, build the image:
 ```
 CONTAINER_TOOL={docker|podman} IMG=$IMG make build
 ```

-Then, install the necessary CRDs.
+Then, install the necessary CRDs:
 ```
 make install
 ```

-### Running The Operator Locally
+### Running the Operator Locally

 ```
 make run
 ```

-### Running The Operator on a Cluster
+### Running the Operator on a Cluster

 ```
 make deploy IMG=$IMG